Field Sales Pipeline Software: A No‑BS Field Guide

 Your CRM doesn't understand territory reality

-A generic CRM can show you "last contacted."
-It usually can't show you whether the rep was anywhere near that prospect, whether nearby accounts were skipped, or whether the territory was covered in a way that supports consistent follow-up.
+A generic CRM can show you “last contacted.”
+It usually can’t reveal whether the rep was near that prospect, whether nearby accounts were skipped, or whether the territory was covered to support consistent follow‑up.
+That is a massive blind spot for outside sales.

 The hidden cost isn’t bad data.
 It’s delayed action.